mongodb/terraform-provider-mongodbatlas/docs/data-sources/advanced_clusters.md

 }
 ```

-## Example using latest sharding schema with independent shard scaling in the cluster
+## Example using latest sharding configurations with independent shard scaling in the cluster

 ```terraform
 resource "mongodbatlas_advanced_cluster" "example" {